Skip to Main Content

 women OR female

-Using OR will bring you back records containing either of your search terms.
+Using 'OR' will bring you back records containing any of the search words you have linked with 'OR'.
 It will return items that include both terms, but will also return items that contain only one of the terms.

 This will give you a broader range of results.